wp-plugins/wordfence/readme.txt

 1. Optionally change your security level or click the advanced options link to see individual security scanning and protection options.
 1. Click the "Live Traffic" menu option to watch your site activity in real-time.

+To install Wordfence on WordPress Multi-Site installations (support is currently in Beta):

+1. Install Wordfence via the plugin directory or by uploading the ZIP file.
+1. Network Activate Wordfence.
+This step is important because until you network activate it, your sites will see the plugin option on their plugins menu.
+Once activated that option dissapears.
+If one of your users manages to sneak in and try to activate Wordfence between you installing Wordfence and network activating it, don't worry because they won't be allowed to activate the plugin.
+It will generate a warning and won't activate for an individual site.
+1. Now that Wordfence is network activated it will appear on your Network Admin menu.
+Wordfence will not appear on any individual site's menu.
+1. Enter your API key to start your first scan.
+1. Wordfence will scan all files in your WordPress installation including those in the blogs.dir directory of your individual sites.
+1. Live Traffic will appear for ALL sites in your network.
+If you have a heavily trafficed system you may want to disable live traffic which will stop logging to the DB.
+1. Firewall rules and login rules apply to the WHOLE system.
+So if you fail a login on site1.example.com and site2.example.com it counts as 2 failures.
+Crawler traffic is counted between blogs, so if you hit three sites in the network, all the hits are totalled and that counts as the rate you're accessing the system.
+1. Wordfence has been tested with subdomains, not with subdirectories yet, but it should work.
+Please report all bugs and we'll fix them as fast as we can.

 == Frequently Asked Questions ==

 [Remember to visit our support forums if you have questions or comments.](http://wordfence.com/forums/)